Record Job Openings Not As Impressive As It Sounds

 From this chart it looks like today's 4% is historically typical.
 Others may link the data differently and have somewhat different results, but in any case we're not in an unprecedented job opening boom.

-I’m an economist specializing in macroeconomics, with particular interests in labor and finance.
-Since finishing my doctorate at Harvard University in 1994, I have been involved in a number of projects related to economics, including writing econometric software, developing quantitative methods to forecast US Treasury yields, and co-authoring The Indebted Society with James Medoff.
+Economist specializing in macroeconomics, with particular interests in labor and finance.
+Since finishing my doctorate at Harvard University in 1994, I was involved in a number of projects related to economics, including writing econometric software, developing quantitative methods to forecast US Treasury yields, and co-authoring The Indebted Society with James Medoff.
 My occasional writing has appeared in various publications such as Barron’s and Grant’s Interest Rate Observer.

 I intend to delete any comments that I consider offensive or inappropriate, but I may not have a chance to delete them immediately.
 At present, I do not intend to delete comments just because I think they are lousy comments.
 I'll let readers decide that for themselves.
 I reserve the right to start deleting comments more aggressively in the future if the comments section starts to seem like a useless, bloated mess, but we'll cross that bridge when and if we come to it.
 Statements by commenters are their own opinions, which I do not necessarily condone, nor do I make any representation regarding the veracity of anything contained in such statements.